e271828e/Flight.jl/docs/notes/design/framework_design.md

-macro-sequence with an empty integrate (§16.5) — events and due `h` updates run, under the interval-alignment taught contract (a boundary's `h` is the outgoing transition; authorship replaces both incoming transitions), with `t₀` an init-service argument anchoring the grid; and slot totality (§16.6) enforced pre-write at `init!`/commit (`UninitializedSlots`, all-or-nothing, `probe_value` structurally unreachable), with aircraft-shipped baseline conditions layered by the new ordered `override` combinator.
-The trim/linearization client loops and the migration outline pending (see [Open axes](#open-axes)).
+macro-sequence with an empty integrate (§16.5) — events and due `h` updates run, under the interval-alignment taught contract (a boundary's `h` is the outgoing transition; authorship replaces both incoming transitions), with `t₀` an init-service argument anchoring the grid; slot totality (§16.6) enforced pre-write at `init!`/commit (`UninitializedSlots`, all-or-nothing, `probe_value` structurally unreachable), with aircraft-shipped baseline conditions layered by the new ordered `override` combinator; and the trim problem spelling (§16.7) — NamedTuple decisions, declared `deriv`/`output` reads, and the residual-vector reformulation (nonlinear least squares with exact AD Jacobians via the Dual activation; FlightCore's scalar-BOBYQA as the derivative-free degenerate case).
+The trim solver seam, the mounting record, the linearization client and the migration outline pending (see [Open axes](#open-axes)).
 Sections renumbered: services §16, case studies §17, decision log §18, open axes §19.